Lemiru/jp-to-en-translation-overlay/README.md

 ![](images/application.png)

+To adjust the overlay position you can drag the red square (top-left corner) to move it and blue square (bottom-right corner) to resize it.

-In the "General" tab you can select a method for performing OCR (Optical Character Recognition) and translation of the detected text as well as picking the font size of displayed translation
+In the "General" tab you can select a method for performing OCR (Optical Character Recognition) and translation of the detected text as well as picking the font size of displayed translation.

 Currently supported OCR methods:
 - MangaOCR (default, recommended in most cases)